 Remember – it’s only when we stop the enabling, that we can stop the addiction.

-If you’re the loved one of a practicing addict, I hope you will reach out for assistance to learn more about enabling.
+If family addiction is part of your life, I hope you will reach out for assistance to learn more about enabling.
 You are NOT powerless, and you can change this for yourself and your family – forever.